 Locate and Prepare the Drain

-The drain cock at the bottom of the water heater tank is a silver or brass colored valve with a threaded end.
+The drain cock at the bottom of the water heater tank is a silver, brass-colored, or plastic valve with a threaded end.
 This is where water comes out of the water heater.
 You need somewhere for the water to go as you drain the tank.

 You can either place a bucket under the drain valve or attach a garden hose to the threaded end of the valve.
 Run the garden hose to a floor drain if you use that option.

 Open the Pressure Release Valve

 You will then need to locate the water heater's temperature and pressure (T&P) valve so you can relieve pressure from the tank.
 It is either on the side or the top of the water heater.
 Look for a valve that has a tube leading downward.

 Flip the lever on the T&P valve into an up position to open it.